 Sober fun in Biloxi has many sources of entertainment.
 The beautiful Beauvoir Estate has tours daily and hosts reenactments of Civil War battles.
 The estate, home of Jefferson Davis, has several outbuildings and a beautiful view of the Gulf Coast of Mississippi.
 The Maritime and Seafood Industry Museum also has exhibits of battles on the coastline, hosted by informed and friendly tour guides.
 The Seafood Industry section will boggle your mind with the delicious concoctions derived from the creatures of the ocean waters.

-While attending a Mississippi detox and recovery program, you may have the opportunity to experience Gulf Coast living, the enjoyable scenery and the delicious seafood that is often a family meal.
+While getting sober in Biloxi, you have the opportunity to experience Gulf Coast living, the enjoyable scenery, and the delicious seafood that is often a family meal.
 In addition to your own table, there are dozens of seafood restaurants covering the beaches and byways just waiting for you to grace their tables.
 Your family will enjoy the flavor of fresh seafood, never frozen, that sets your taste buds tingling.

 Finding a creative outlet through art can be especially helpful for persons in Biloxi recovery.
 Sober fun in Biloxi can be as simple as beach volleyball or as complex as learning to create modern pottery pieces.
 Sobriety in Biloxi can include beach walks, museums, battlefields, and pottery classes to enrich learning and skills while in recovery.